What To See In Castel Sant’Angelo, Rome

 Il Passetto

-Also visible from the upper terrace of the Castel Sant’Angelo is il passetto, or the passageway.
-This elevated corridor, constructed in 1277, connects the Vatican Palace to the castle, and was intended for Popes to be able to escape the Vatican in case it came under threat.
+Also visible from Castel Sant’Angelo terrace is “il passetto,” or the passageway.
+This elevated corridor, constructed in 1277 upon the wishes of Pope Nicolas III, connects the Vatican Palace to the castle and was intended for Popes to be able to escape the Vatican in case it came under threat.

-It was actually used by Pope Clement VII, who escaped the German soldiers of Charles V along the passageway from the Vatican to the better fortified castle.
-You don’t even have to go into the Castel Sant’Angelo to see il passetto; you can catch a glimpse of it just strolling around the streets, which actually gives you a better impression of how well hidden and defended any escaping Pope would have been up there.
+It was used in 1527 by Pope Clement VII, who escaped the German soldiers of Charles V. You don’t even have to go into Castel Sant’Angelo to see il passetto; you can catch a glimpse of it just strolling around the streets, which gives you a better impression of how well hidden and defended any escaping Pope would have been up there.

 Castel Sant'Angelo